JesseAldridge/heroku_app_checker/README.md

 Then run the `python server.py` in one process and `python loop.py` in another.
 I use GNU Screen on an ec2 box for this.

+You'll need to install heroku toolbelt and setup ssh access to GitHub for this to work.